 As previously mention, I happily use the Sage Smart Grinder.
 I think when I compare price and quality this is the best value available today.
 You can order it on Amazon HERE.

 Grinders under USD100 budget

 Well, If you really want an electric coffee grinder at a low price, you shouldn’t expect too much.

-Here are a few tips to get the most out of a fly knife mill:
+Here are a few tips to get the most out of a blade drive grinder:

 Stop every few seconds during the grinding process and gently shake the grinder to distribute the beans evenly in the grinder.

-Then pour the grist through a sieve and grind the large pieces that got stuck in the sieve again.
+Then pour the grounds through a sieve and grind the large pieces that got stuck in the sieve again.